 Factors That Correlate Best With Stock Performance

-A recent study by Goldman Sachs showed that many ESG factors that are associated with happy employees and efficient resource utilization are also positively correlated with stock performance.
+A study by Goldman Sachs showed that many ESG factors that are associated with happy employees and efficient resource utilization are also positively correlated with stock performance.

 |Diversity||Companies with higher levels of female employees have shown outperformance across many industries.|